-Are you regularly using nonprofits reports in your fundraising strategy?
+Is data part of your fundraising strategy?
 Fundraising Report Card defines data-driven fundraising as fundraising that is compelled by data, not intuition or gut-feel.
-Using the reports data in your database will help you develop a more cohesive fundraising strategy.
+Using the data in your database will help you develop a more cohesive fundraising strategy.
 DonorSnap allows you to drill down through your data using our DataMiner Platinum tool.
-We also have built-in canned nonprofit reports for easy access.
-Our canned nonprofit reports are the most common ones used in nonprofit development.
+We also have built-in canned reports for easy access.
+Our canned reports are the most common ones used in nonprofit development.
 Below you will find the top four fundraising reports every nonprofit should watch.

 1. Donor Retention Report